MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/z_axis_assembly.md

 ## Install the motor at an angle

-When installing the Z motor first attach your belt loosely around your leadscrew pulley then slide your Z motor in at an angle.
+When installing the Z motor, attach your belt loosely around your leadscrew pulley and then slide your Z motor in at an angle.

 ![](../resources/z_axis_assembly/y_axis_step_70.png)